Integrating Yandex Tracker with Cloud Functions

 Required paid resources

-The infrastructure maintenance fee covers the cost of using this function (see Cloud Functions pricing).
+The cost of infrastructure support includes a fee for function invocations (see Cloud Functions pricing).

 If you no longer need the resources you created, delete them.